Collapse of turbulence in optimised curved pipe flow

-has a stabilizing effect on the streamwise Reynolds stress $R_{ss}$ by reducing its production everywhere, except in the thin regions in the vicinity of the upper and lower walls.
-The strength of this term is determined by the local curvature $\kappa/h_s$ (with $h_s=1+\kappa r$), being strongest near the inner wall and weakest near the outer wall.
-The second term in Eq.~\eqref{eq:Pss_kappa_term} also appears in the production of radial stresses, with opposite sign and twice the magnitude (see Eq.~(S2)).
-It locally exchanges energy between the streamwise and radial Reynolds stresses through the radial--streamwise shear stress and makes a net contribution to the production of turbulent kinetic energy (TKE).
-On the inner wall, it enhances the streamwise stress while reducing the radial stress, and its net effect suppresses the TKE production (see Eq.~(S3)).
-This term has the opposite effect on the outer wall and is responsible for the localization of the TKE production toward the outer wall (see Rinaldi~\emph{et al.}~\cite{Rinaldi2019}) and the inner wall partial relaminarization observed in \cite{Noorani2013_IJHFF}.
+in Eq.~\eqref{eq:Pss} has a stabilising effect on the streamwise Reynolds stress $R_{ss}$ by reducing its production everywhere, except in the thin regions in the vicinity of the upper and lower walls where the secondary flow returns towards the inner wall.
+Moreover, the shear-production term $R_{sr}\partial_r U_s$ is modified by the additional curvature contribution in Eq.~\eqref{eq:Pss}: This curvature term also appears in the production of radial stresses, with opposite sign and twice the magnitude (see Eq.~\eqref{eq:AppendPrr}).
+It locally exchanges energy between the streamwise and radial Reynolds stresses through the radial-streamwise shear stress and makes a net contribution to the production of turbulent kinetic energy (TKE).
+On the inner wall, it enhances the streamwise stress while reducing the radial stress, and its net effect suppresses the TKE production (see Eq.~\eqref{eq:AppendPk}).
+This curvature term has the opposite effect on the outer wall and is responsible for the localisation of the TKE production toward the outer wall (see \cite{Rinaldi2019}) and the inner wall partial relaminarisation observed in \cite{Noorani2013_IJHFF}.
 At the same time, the curvature induces the unstable Dean vortices, contributing to the production of cross-stream Reynolds stresses.
 Moreover, the secondary flow redistributes the TKE produced on the outer wall by transporting turbulent structures into the core and toward the inner wall.
 Therefore, the streamwise flow curvature has both suppressing and enhancing effects on turbulence, and the balance between these competing mechanisms determines the net outcome.